 Does the Mesa Temple have a Visitors’ Center?

 Yes, while visits inside the temple are reserved for members of The Church of Jesus Christ of Latter-day Saints, the Mesa Temple Visitors’ Center is located directly across the street on the northwest corner and is open to all!
 Learn about Mesa’s culturally diverse history, enjoy interactive areas for children and teens, find a listing of local service projects, see a 3D model of the Mesa Temple, watch a gospel-related video, access family history research resources, and much more!
 Open during the holidays 10 a.m. to 10 p.m.
 Nov.
-25-Jan.
+24-Jan.
 1.

 Does the lighting event accommodate strollers and wheelchairs?

 Yes, the wide pathways are cement and gravel and should accommodate strollers and wheelchairs.
+Guest will need to provide their personal wheelchairs.
+None are available.

 Who can help me if I have questions or lost items, people at the event?